DCMiner/embedding-composites/README.rst

 matrix, and we know that on the Chimera architecture, ``LazyFixedEmbeddingComposite`` will embed the triangle onto four physical qubits.
-For ``chainstrength`` 4, the first six solutions should have the same energy, zero, as in the previous exercise.
+For ``chainstrength`` 4, the first six solutions should have the same energy, -2, as in the previous exercise.

 This program prints the embedding before it prints the six solutions.
 The embedding may look something like this: